 The ways churches can multiply are endless.
 Some examples include churches that reach new Canadians, missional communities that go beyond traditional brick and mortar churches, and informal congregations that naturally develop the potential to become a full church.
 For more information about these communities, visit the New Ventures website.

-When we refer to Caribbean Sun, it is the geographic region of Mexico, South America, and Central America.
-The Caribbean Sun is a fusion of diverse cultures.
+This is the geographic region of Mexico, South America, and Central America.
+Latin America is a fusion of diverse cultures.
 The food is distinct and full of flavors that often complements each other, yet sometimes compete for your full attention.
 That's what it's like here.
 Politics, socio-economic classes, races and faith traditions merge, collide, complement and compete.

 Poverty, unrest, persecution, and intensely held belief systems often hold people in fear and bondage.
 But amidst that backdrop, the C&MA IWs see hope and freedom emerge in the beautiful people they live their lives with every day.

-When we refer to Desert Sand, it is the continent of Africa.
-The backdrops of Desert Sand are immensely different on this continent.
+The backdrops of Africa are immensely different on this continent.
 The conversations are in a long list of languages.
 And in nearly every tongue and dialect, the stories of Jesus are told and retold, offering hope, and guiding our actions in this part of the globe.

 There is a growing momentum in this region, where the C&MA IWs introduce Christ equally amongst the upper middle class as they do amidst the abandoned, marginalized and downtrodden.
 It takes many forms.
 In some cases compassion ministries meet the urgent, direct physical needs of children and families grasping to survive the toll of drought or the grip of AIDS.
 Other workers focus on developing leaders and training nationals to better serve and connect with their own people.